sarthakgrover/academic-kickstart/content/project/iot-fingerprinting/index.md

 projects: []
 ---

+- Link to [Code](https://github.com/shahifaqeer/livinglab) to collect traces using soft access point.
 - Offload the security of a home network to a home router.
 - Fingerprint IoT devices to learn their network profile.
 - Collaborate with other gateways to detect anomalous behavior.